Misuse of Drugs Act

 Companies and individuals in England, Wales or Scotland need to apply for Home Office licences if they wish to produce, supply, possess, import or export controlled drugs.

 The Home Office drugs licensing unit is the UK's competent authority for the purposes of the United Nations conventions on controlled drugs.
 They issue licenses for those who work with controlled drugs, including:

-Each school should apply for a licence individually.
+If required, each school should apply for a licence individually.

 A list can be downloaded from the Home Office website.
 This list is periodically updated, therefore please check the website each time you wish to purchase a drug which may be covered by this legislation.

 Applying for a domestic licence

 Full instructions on how to apply for a licence can be found on the Home Office website.
 Each School must apply for a licence individually.

 Companies need to complete specific forms to enable them to import or export controlled drugs.

 Each licence holder is required to submit an annual return to the Home Office

 All licensees must complete a statement of compliance with The Misuse of Drugs Regulations 2001.